What has to improve

 Increase qualified registrations, attendance quality, and post-event meetings.
 Decrease no-shows, weak follow-up, and dead event lists.

-Most teams run event promotion through batch invites, reminder email, broad retargeting, and a post-event lead dump into SDR follow-up.
+Most teams run event promotion through batch invites, reminder email, broad retargeting, and a post-event lead dump to SDR follow-up.

 That creates attendance noise and weak handoff.
 The people who should matter most get generic treatment, and the event signal dies in a spreadsheet after the webinar ends.